Two juveniles arrested as third on run in triple teen killings in Florida

 Sheriff Billy Woods said his office worked with other agencies to connect the three suspects to each other after the three teens were found dead or dying near each in Ocklawaha last week, according to WFTV.

-The teen victims, one boy and two girls, where discovered in gunshot wounds in the rural county days apart.
-The body of the third teenager was found in a partially submerged vehicle in a body of water, according to the sheriff.
+The teen victims, one boy and two girls, were discovered with gunshot wounds in the rural county days apart.
+One girl was discovered in a dumpster, the boy was found next to a road, and the body of the third teenager was found in the trunk of a vehicle partially submerged in a body of water, according to the sheriff.

 “They fled but left a lot of evidence in their wake,” the sheriff told the press.
 The suspects face first-degree murder charges.